 Compliance: Ensuring that all rules and regulations applicable to a process are adhered to.

-Compliance Fit & Proper: Schaeffler Group initiative to implement certain compliance requirements and measures as part of the One Schaeffler portfolio.
+Compliance Fit & Proper: Schaeffler Group initiative to implement certain compliance requirements and measures.

 CORE: Schaeffler Group’s program designed to realign the operations of the Industrial division in order to return the division to lasting growth and increased profitability.

-COSO model: Internal control model to help document, evaluate and design internal control systems.
+COSO model: An internal control model to help document, evaluate, and design internal control systems.

-Cost of capital: The cost of capital is derived from the return investors require for providing capital to the entity.
+Cost of capital percentage: The cost of capital percentage is derived from the return investors require for providing capital to the entity.